 What are the disadvantages to the environment for using soy???
 I am doing this for a project in my skool.

 Disadvantages to the environment

-You mean environmental disadvantages of soy products compared meat and dairy products?
+You mean environmental disadvantages of soy products compared to meat and dairy products?
 Soy has a bad sustainability image because it is linked to deforestation of the Amazons.
-But most of this soy is used as cattle feed to make eventually meat and milk.
+But most of this soy is used as cattle feed to produce eventually meat and milk.
 Consuming soy products, such as soy milk, is actually a better alternative for the environment.
 The more people eat a vegetarian diet the less soy is needed to feed livestock, resulting in less deforestation and a reduced impact of our food consumption on the environment.

 The Food and Agriculture Organisation of the UN recently published a report entitled "Livestock's long shadow: environmental issues and options", showing that 18% of green house gas emissions originated from the livestock sector.
 This emission is as high as that from the transport sector.